Brioche knitting creates complex patterns with precision.

 What Is Knitting Brioche?

-This technique is often used in French and Italian knitting to create attractive, reversible patterns on the backside and a smooth front side.
+This technique is used in French and Italian knitting for attractive, reversible patterns and a smooth front side.

 Why Is Brioche Knitting Called Brioche?

-Nancy Marchant, an expert, researched and found the name “brioche,” originally referred to a type of patterned cushion popular in England in the 1800s.
+Nancy Marchant, an expert in Brioche knitting found the name referred to a cushion popular in England in the 1800s.

-The unique ribbed fabric makes the pillows quite poofy.
-It looks quite similar to the soft French bread.
-“Brioche,” which means ‘somewhat raised.’
+The ribbed fabric makes the pillows like the soft French bread.
+Brioche means raised.

 What Is Brioche Knitting Used For?